 There is strong evidence that fibre reduces the risk of many of the chronic degenerative diseases such as cardiovascular conditions, type-2 diabetes and malignant tumours.

-The antioxidant properties of many of the polyphenols found in the bran have been shown to mop up the free radicals that cause malignant change in our cells and damage our DNA.
+The antioxidant properties of the polyphenols found in the bran have been shown to mop up the free radicals that cause malignant change in our cells and damage our DNA.
 However many of these are only released after fermentation by the friendly bugs in the healthy gut.

 The happy tum must have not only plenty of fibre but also a healthy microbiome.